hahbar/hahbar-mirror/README.md

 # Hahbar Mirrorball

-A web app for querying information on the Hedera Hashgraph network using the [public mirror node](https://docs.hedera.com/guides/docs/mirror-node-api/cryptocurrency-api).
+A web app for finding information on the Hedera Hashgraph network using the [public mirror node](https://docs.hedera.com/guides/docs/mirror-node-api/cryptocurrency-api).

 Have an idea for a function?
 Add it for [discussion](https://github.com/hahbar/mirrorball/discussions) and we'll see if it's possible.